 Huntington’s disease: an enabling approach to supporting families

-- show a greater understanding of the genetic component of the condition and how this impacts on those effected by Huntington's disease and those who support them
+- show a greater understanding of the genetic component of the condition and how this impacts those affected by Huntington's disease and those who support them;

-- evaluate current approaches, interventions and services for the treatment, care and support of people effected by Huntington's disease and identify best practice
+- evaluate current approaches, interventions and services for the treatment, care and support of people affected by Huntington's disease and identify best practice;

-- develop knowledge and skills to anticipate the evolving needs of people with Huntington's disease and their family, and be able to identify and evaluate available approaches designed for future planning
+- develop knowledge and skills to anticipate the evolving needs of people with Huntington's disease and their families, and be able to identify and evaluate available approaches designed for future planning.

 Structure and content